Online Therapy in Texas

 Individual Therapy — $125

-50-minute session · weekly or biweekly
+50-minute session · weekly therapy recommended

 Extended Session — $200